kubernetes/kube-state-metrics/.github/PULL_REQUEST_TEMPLATE.md

 **Which issue(s) this PR fixes:** *(optional, in `fixes #<issue number>(, fixes #<issue_number>, ...)` format, will close the issue(s) when PR gets merged)*
 Fixes #

+**New Metric: How would you use this metric for alerting or to provide info about the deployment?**